Hybrid Vigor: Remixing the Visual Design of a Bi-cultural Tradition

 6

 The Deliverables include digital logos, posters, stationery, merchandise, and mockups.
-It’s built to communicate consistently across all touch points.

 I admired how the previous brand campaign paired sans serif and script typefaces effectively, so I continued the trend and made it my own.